-• Post-Retirement Healthy Mortality - Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Pension Plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
+- Post-Retirement Healthy Mortality Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Pension Plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
 The 2010 base rates are equal to 92% of the rates from the UP-1994 Mortality Table for Males and 95% of the rates from the UP-1994 Mortality Table for Females, both projected from 1994 to 2010 using Scale AA.
-The base rates are projected using Mortality Improvement Scale MP-2018 on a generational basis.
-As a generational table, it reflects mortality improvements both before and after the measurement date.
+The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date. - Post-Retirement Disabled Mortality Rates, which vary by gender are assumed for disabled retirees based on a study of the Pension Plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvements.
+The 2010 base rates are equal to 105% of the rates from the UP-1994 Mortality Table for Males and 115% of the rates from the UP-1994 Mortality Table for Females.
+The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
+As a generational table, it reflects mortality improvements before and after the measurement date.